Convulsionnaires of Saint-Médard: Response from the Authorities

 In 1735, Vintimille directed his Inspector General, Nigon de Berty, to conduct an inquiry into the phenomenon.
 In his report, de Berty established a set of well-defined criteria for miraculous healing.
 The cure had to exceed the laws of nature.
 It had to be immediate and perfect.
 It had to come as a direct result of a religious act, and more than one credible witness was necessary.

-The Parlement de Paris contained a small but eloquent Jansenist minority.
+The Parlement of Paris contained a small but eloquent Jansenist minority.
 One of the Parlement Jansenists, Louis-Adrien Le Paige, vigorously defended various aspects of convulsionnaire practice in Parlement as late as 1737.
 Nonetheless, it appears that the Parlement was generally hostile to the convulsionnaires, launching an inquest against them in 1735.
 This hostility may have been shared by some of the Jansenists in Parlement who were embarrassed by the convulsions and repudiated any connection to them (see below).

 The authorities also sought to involve medical professionals in their bid to discredit the movement.
 In 1732, René Hérault, the Lieutenant General of Police in Paris, summoned 24 doctors and surgeons to examine seven convulsionnaire prisoners at the Bastille.
 The doctors determined that the convulsions were voluntary and not divinely inspired.
 Their conclusions and methodology were widely criticized.